-It’s really up to you as far as how comfortable you feel as far as updating your own web site.
+It’s really up to you as far as how comfortable you feel with updating your own web site.
 Some people prefer to have all the control so that they can make updates to their own web site the minute they decide to do so.
 Others prefer to hand off the web site entirely, as they have enough tasks on-hand that are more important for them to handle directly.

-That’s where the help of a your web designer comes in, once again, as they can take over the web site maintenance for you – one less thing for you to do is always a good thing in these busy times!
+That’s where the help of your web designer comes in, once again, as they can take over the web site maintenance for you – one less thing for you to do is always a good thing in these busy times!

-All in all, your web designer should work closely with you on a very similar process to this one.
+Your web designer should work closely with you on a very similar process to this one.
 A good working relationship with your designer, including an open line of communication, is important to ensure they are creating a successful web site that will help your business grow.